smice-art/Reverse-Baking/README.md

 The idea behind this add-on was to create the possibility of reactivating the original material properties from a baked material texture, or at least in the form of an approximation of the original definition of the original material.

 ## Installation
+Note: Please download the file located under the Assets section of the latest Releases page, rather than the "Download ZIP" button on the main page.

 1. Download the latest release from the [Releases page](https://github.com/smice-art/Reverse-Baking/releases).
 2. In Blender, go to **Edit > Preferences > Get Extensions**.
 3. Click the dropdown in the top right and select **Install from Disk**.